itb2k13/pughound-js/README.md

 ### closeonescape
 whether the results container should close on user pressing the ESCAPE key

+### closeonlinkclicked
+whether the results container should close when one of the search results is clicked

 ### showonfocus
 whether the results container will re-show itself if the target element loses and re-gains focus